-In February 2019, we entered into the Prior Purchase Agreement with Lincoln Park, which provided that, upon the terms and subject to the conditions and limitations set forth therein, we may sell to Lincoln Park up to \$15.0 million of shares of our common stock, from time to time over the 36-month term of the Prior Purchase Agreement, and upon execution of the Prior Purchase Agreement we issued an additional 120,200 shares of our common stock to Lincoln Park as commitment shares in accordance with the closing conditions contained within the Prior Purchase Agreement.
-Concurrently with entering into the Prior Purchase Agreement, we also entered into a registration rights agreement with Lincoln Park, pursuant to which we agreed to register the sale of the shares of our common stock that have been and may be issued to Lincoln Park under the Prior Purchase Agreement pursuant to our existing shelf registration statement on Form S-3 or a new registration statement.
-Upon entering into the Purchase Agreement with Lincoln Park, we terminated the Prior Purchase Agreement and we filed a prospectus supplement to our registration statement on Form S-3 to terminate this offering in its entirety.
-As a result, we will not make any future sales under the Prior Purchase Agreement.
-Through the date of termination we sold 3,401,271 shares of our common stock to Lincoln Park under the Prior Purchase Agreement for approximately \$5.4 million in gross proceeds.
+In February 2019, we entered into a purchase agreement for an equity line of credit, or the 2019 ELOC Agreement, with Lincoln Park, which provided that, upon the terms and subject to the conditions and limitations set forth therein, we may sell to Lincoln Park up to \$15.0 million of shares of our common stock, from time to time over the 36-month term of the 2019 ELOC Agreement, and upon execution of the 2019 ELOC Agreement we issued an additional 7,512 shares of our common stock to Lincoln Park as commitment shares in accordance with the closing conditions contained within the 2019 ELOC Agreement.
+In February 2020, upon entering into a new purchase agreement for an equity line of credit, or the 2020 ELOC Agreement, with Lincoln Park, we terminated the 2019 ELOC Agreement.
+As a result, we will not make any future sales under the 2019 ELOC Agreement.
+Through the date of termination, we sold 212,579 shares of our common stock (exclusive of the 7,512 commitment shares) to Lincoln Park under the 2019 ELOC Agreement for approximately \$5.4 million in gross proceeds.